Bananiys202024/notes_of_dolphi/desktop_client/README.md

      mvn -offline install; java -cp target/Notebook-0.0.1-SNAPSHOT-jar-with-dependencies.jar notes.of.dolphi.Main

-or simple click on desktop file with name "DolphiNotes.desktop" and open as desktop file.
+or simple click on desktop file with name "notesOfDolphiClient.desktop" and open as desktop file.

    </li>